 Your coverage will depend on whether your car insurance covers single-car accidents when you are at fault and how your policy defines safe driving.
 Most insurance companies determine who was at fault in an accident, and if you're the only one in the accident due to icy conditions, severe rain or other weather challenges, you'll automatically be at fault.

 If you're extremely negligent in deciding to drive, you might not be covered, even if the accident isn't your fault.
 For example, choosing to drive over an icy pond might be considered negligent.
 Even if you drive safely, your insurance might not cover damages if you shouldn't have been driving in the first place, or if you should have known road conditions were unsafe.

 Pursuing a Claim

 Immediately after your accident, document all damages to your vehicle as well as any injuries you experience.
 Keep your medical records and any car repair bills you receive, and contact your insurance company to notify it of your accident.
 If your insurance company appraises the damage to your car or assesses the cost of repairs, get an independent estimate.
-Hiring an attorney can help you recover more money, and many auto accident attorneys work on contingency, which means you pay only if you win and don't have to pay upfront.
+Hiring an attorney can help you recover more money, and many auto accident attorneys work on contingency, which means you'll pay only if you win.

 Van Thompson is an attorney and writer.
 A former martial arts instructor, he holds bachelor's degrees in music and computer science from Westchester University, and a juris doctor from Georgia State University.
 He is the recipient of numerous writing awards, including a 2009 CALI Legal Writing Award.